No Meltdowns Required

 Here’s one instance when throwing shade is constructive .
 We all have at least ONE window that seems to welcome piercing rays of sunlight inside every day.
 Aside from being annoying, having sunlight streaming through your window is expensive.
 Sunrays warm up your house, and your air conditioner must work harder to cool it down, but here’s an easy fix.
 Try adding shades over windows facing the sun in your house.
 You can close them when you need to and reap the benefits of lower electric bills.

 We hope these four strategies will help you lower your electric bill and outsmart the heat this summer.
 If you’ve tried everything you can think of and there’s no improvement, maybe it’s time to call your HVAC repair company, just in case a new problem with your system is the cause.
-For a free consultation, call your heating and air heroes at Rescue Your Air.
+For a free consultation, call your HVAC & plumbing heroes at Rescue Your Air & Drain.
 Our phone number is 870-735-1588.
 Or, schedule an appointment online for a consultation or free estimate on a new system anytime.